learn-co-curriculum/phase-0-wsl2-env-windows-subsystem-linux/README.md

 ### Action Item: Install WSL Features

-1. Open the "Command Prompt" application using the "Start" menu
-2. Search for the "Command Prompt" application using the "Start" menu
+1. Search for the "Command Prompt" application using the "Start" menu
-3. Select "Run as administrator" from the right side of the search window
+2. Select "Run as administrator" from the right side of the search window
-4. Allow the program to make changes to your device and wait for the "Command Prompt" application to open
+3. Allow the program to make changes to your device and wait for the "Command Prompt" application to open
-5. Type `wsl --install -d Ubuntu` and press `<Enter>`
+4. Type `wsl --install -d Ubuntu` and press `<Enter>`
-6. The terminal should output "The requested operation is successful."
+5. The terminal should output "The requested operation is successful."
-7. Restart your computer to complete the installation.
+6. Restart your computer to complete the installation.

 ### Check Your Work